Home Help for families Information & Advice Benefits & money Benefits & tax credits Welfare benefits in Scotland

-A payment of £230.10 was made from the 18th December to anyone who was getting Carer’s Allowance on 12 October.
+A second payment of £231.40 will be made in December to anyone who is getting Carer’s Allowance on 11 October 2021.
 These payments are ignored as income when calculating entitlement to other benefits or tax credits.

 You do not need to apply for a Carer’s Allowance Supplement.
 Instead you should receive a payment automatically.
 If you think you should qualify but don’t receive a grant, contact Social Security Scotland on 0800 182 2222 (8am to 6pm, Monday to Friday).